zenwork/fhir-beacon/packages/library/README.md

 ## Design Philosophy?
 1. `idiomatic` - UI markup that easily reflect the core FHIR documentation
 2. `local-first` - data validation without a backend; leverages web-APIs for state-management
-3. `framework-agnostic` - the library is can be used in any framework, plain JS, or in statically generated single HTML file.
+3. `framework-agnostic` - the library can be used in any framework, plain JS, or in statically generated single HTML file.
 4. `resources or fragments` - use the library to render complete resources or any fragments
 5. `composable, decomposable, and extendable` - use the library differently in different contexts
-6. `fast prototyping` - use 4 default view-modes through-out the development process (display, structural, narrative, jason)
+6. `fast prototyping` - use 4 default view-modes through-out the development process (display, structural, narrative, json)
 7. `customize` - extend existing FHIR element to change what you need or support your FHIR extensions
 8. `create` - build components from scratch with a FHIR-ready toolkit